-SCHIESSLHAUS AiR is a newly founded artists’ residence with a publicly funded artist in residence program – a studio house for professional artists and at the same time a cultural venue – in the historic monument "Schießl-Haus" in Kollnburg, Bavarian Forest.
-The AiR project consists of an international Artist-in-Residence Program and a Public Education and Participation Program with exhibitions, lecture series, workshops, artist talks and open studios.
+The SCHIESSLHAUS AiR is an artists’ residence founded in 2022 with a publicly funded Artist-in-Residence program – it is a studio house for professional artists and at the same time a cultural venue in the historic monument "Schießl-Haus" in Kollnburg, Bavarian Forest.
+The AiR project consists of an international Artist-in-Residence Program and a Public Education and Participation Program with exhibitions, lecture series, networking meetings, workshops and open studios.
+The SCHIESSLHAUS AiR program promotes contemporary art, cultural education and participation, and it encourages intercultural encounters.

 RESEARCH